This is the "Using Books for Research" page of the "How to Use Books for Research" guide.

 How to Use a Book

 The Table of Contents appears at the front of a book and gives a list of the chapters or sections in a book, usually with the corresponding page number.
-The table of contents may give a general idea of the topics covered in the book as well as how the book is arranged (e.g., chronologically or topically).
+The table of contents may give a general idea of the topics covered in the book as well as how the book is arranged (for example, chronologically or topically).

 A List of Illustrations, which may appear at the front of a book, gives a list of photographs, drawings, tables, or other types of illustrations used to support the contents of the book, usually with corresponding page numbers.